Zorba the Greek (film): Plot

-When Zorba eventually returns with the supplies and gifts he is surprised and angered to hear of Basil's lie to Madame Hortense.
-He also asks Basil about his whereabouts the night before.
-The brief encounter comes at a great cost.
-Word spreads of Basil's visit to the Widow and the men of the village, to make trouble, tell the youth who is in love with her, whereupon he drowns himself.
-When the widow attempts to attend the funeral, she is blocked from entering the church by the youth's father.
-The villagers blame her for the boy's suicide, and some of the men of the village corral her outside the church and begin to stone her, watched and encouraged by the villagers.
-Basil, unable to push through the crowd to intervene, sends Mimithos to fetch Zorba.
-Zorba arrives just as the villager who had maliciously informed the boy of Basil's tryst is about to kill the widow with his knife - with the explicit approval of the boy's father who is watching on.
-Zorba overpowers the younger man and disarms him but, thinking that the situation is under control, when he asks the widow to follow him and turns to go, the dead boy's father pulls his knife and cuts the widow's throat himself.
-The villagers close ranks around the father and his accomplices, shielding them as they all disperse, leaving only the outsiders, Basil, Zorba, and the idiot Mimithos, who is distraught.
-Basil laments his inability to intervene, and Zorba angrily laments the meaninglessness of the widow's death and of all deaths.
-The film cuts to a scene in which Basil, Zorba and the villagers construct the zip-wire system for the timber, to the accompaniment of light-hearted music on the soundtrack.
+When Zorba returns with supplies and gifts, he is surprised and angered by Basil's lie to Hortense.
+Word spreads of Basil's visit to the widow.
+The men of the village tell Pavlo, whereupon he drowns himself.
+When the widow attempts to attend the church funeral, she is blocked by Pavlo's father.
+The villagers blame her for his suicide, and some men corral her outside the church and begin to stone her, encouraged by the villagers.
+Basil, unable to push through the crowd, sends Mimithos to find Zorba.
+Zorba arrives just as the villager who informed Pavlo is about to stab the widow.
+Zorba disarms him but, when he asks the widow to follow him and turns to go, Pavlo's father cuts the widow's throat.
+The villagers close around the father and his accomplices, shielding them as they all disperse, leaving only the outsiders, Basil, Zorba, and a distraught Mimithos.
+Basil laments his inability to intervene, and Zorba angrily laments the meaninglessness of death.
+The film cuts to a scene in which Basil, Zorba and the villagers construct the zip-wire system.

 On a rainy day, Basil and Zorba come home and find Madame Hortense waiting.
-She expresses anger at Zorba for making no progress on the wedding.
-Zorba conjures up a story that he had ordered a white satin wedding dress, lined with pearls and adorned with real gold.
-Madame Hortense presents two golden rings she had made and proposes their immediate engagement.
-Zorba tries to stall, but eventually agrees with gusto, to Basil's surprise.
+She expresses anger at Zorba for making no progress on their wedding.
+Zorba conjures up a story that he had ordered a beautiful wedding dress.
+Madame Hortense presents two golden rings she made and proposes their immediate engagement.
+Zorba tries to stall but eventually agrees.